DynamoDB Accelerator [DAX] - The Ultimate Guide

 DynamoDB Accelerator (DAX) Pricing

-DynamoDB Accelerator pricing determines per every node-hour consumed by the user.
+DynamoDB Accelerator pricing is determined per every node-hour consumed by the user.
 DynamoDB measures this from the time a node launches until the user terminates it, and it considers all the partial hours as total hours in the calculations.
-And you have to pay for each node in the cluster based on the number of hours the node is active.
+You have to pay for each node in the cluster based on the number of hours the node is active.

 The pricing starts at $0.269 per hour for each node in the regions of US East (N. Virginia) and US West (Oregon).